IntelLabs/GraVi-T/README.md

 ```

 ### Features
-Download the features from [Google Drive](https://drive.google.com/drive/folders/1bX0cTHYLcBDc9ArmWps17F55goj3hgek?usp=share_link) and unzip under `data/features`.
+Download the features from this [link](https://drive.google.com/uc?export=download&id=121csGw-T9OHoBOnrUbGYodH2464Dz1_T) and unzip under `data/features`.
 > We used the features from the thirdparty repositories.
-RESNET18-TSM-AUG and RESNET50-TSM-AUG are directly from [SPELL](https://github.com/SRA2/SPELL).
-SLOWFAST-64x2-R101 is obtained from using [SlowFast](https://github.com/facebookresearch/SlowFast).
+RESNET18-TSM-AUG is obtained from [SPELL](https://github.com/SRA2/SPELL).

 ### Directory Structure
 The data directories should look like as follows: